 One thing that struck me during the talk is how closely this idea aligns with the structure of the CSPB program.

 Every student in this program already has a degree in another field before studying computer science.
 That might be physics, economics, psychology, biology, journalism, music, or something else entirely.
 Those backgrounds are not a detour.
-In many cases they become the domain knowledge that makes your technical work valuable.
+In many cases they become the domain knowledge that makes your technical work valuable, especially in a field where AI is changing what kinds of software skills matter most.

 Ben’s own path reflects that kind of trajectory.
 He began in sociology, later moved into statistics, and eventually completed a degree in computer engineering.
 Each step added another way of looking at problems.